snyx95/esx_eden_garage/README.md

 - Pull into the red dot
 - Get out of the car, open the menu
 - Select "Put Vehicle In Garage"<br />
-**NOTE**
-You can put the vehicle in the garage while sitting in it.

 To take it back out
 - Walk into the red dot